 Each year the society hosts a variety of events.
 Past events have included forums on graduate school and internship opportunities.
 In previous years, the organization has also sponsored receptions welcoming newly declared majors and encouraging faculty-student interaction.
 Pi Sigma Alpha partnered with College Democrats and Republicans to host a campus debate before the 2012 presidential election.
 Additionally, the society co-hosted a presidential debate viewing event for students.
 Every spring, Pi Sigma Alpha holds an induction banquet to honor new members and present them with their certificate of membership.
 At this time students are also honored for their contribution to academic papers, assistance to the Department of Politics and International Affairs, and attendance at academic conferences.

-The Nu Zeta Chapter has been chosen to receive one of Pi Sigma Alpha’s Best Chapter Awards for 2012-2013.
+The Nu Zeta Chapter at Wake Forest received one of Pi Sigma Alpha’s Best Chapter Awards in 2013 and 2014.
 These awards are intended to recognize local chapters that are particularly active in their departments and universities and exhibit high levels of energy and creativity in furthering the goals of the honor society.
+Congratulations!
+To be rewarded this honor twice in a row is testimony to the vibrant Pi Sigma Alpha community on Campus.
+Special thanks to the officers of the organization and Professor John Dinan for their leadership.

 PSA Initiative: Connecting Students and Alumni